 Transformative Leadership Programme

-The Transformative Leadership Programme (TLP) is a leadership training programme funded by the Peace IV programme through Belfast City Council (BCC).
-It runs until December 2021.
+The Transformative Leadership Programme (TLP) is a 10-module accredited leadership training programme funded by the Peace IV programme through Belfast City Council (BCC).

-To register your interest in the programme, fill in the Expression of Interest Form.
+Interested in the programme?
+Fill in the Expression of Interest Form.

 - Living or working in the Belfast City Council area